ronnychevalier/cargo-multivers/README.md

 Each version is built with a set of CPU features (e.g., `+cmpxchg16b,+fxsr,+sse,+sse2,+sse3`) from a CPU (e.g., `ivybridge`) supported by the target (e.g., `x86_64-pc-windows-msvc`).

-By default, it lists the CPUs known to `rustc` for a given target, then it fetches each set of CPU features and filters out the duplicates (i.e., the compilations that gave the same binaries despite having different CPU features).
+By default, it lists the CPUs known to `rustc` for a given target, then it fetches each set of CPU features and filters out the duplicates (i.e., the CPUs that support the same extensions).
 You can also add a section to your `Cargo.toml` to set the allowed list of CPUs for your package.
 For example, for `x86_64` you could add: